How to open a Dispensary in New Jersey:

 New Jersey patients overcame limited resources and political adversity in their battle to obtain medical marijuana.
 Now it welcomes recreational marijuana as well.

-We still do not know the process for opening a recreational dispensary.
+The process for opening a recreational dispensary starts by obtaining the proper licenses.
 Many experts believe initial licenses will go to medical dispensary owners.
 There are also plans to license cultivators, manufacturers, wholesalers, and delivery businesses.
+Recreational licenses will be available beginning in March 2022.
 Until we know more, this article covers the basics for starting an Alternative Treatment Center in New Jersey.

 - Grow with my Quick Start Guide